aunetx/deezer-linux/README.md

 This work is UNOFFICIAL, and Deezer does not officially support Linux yet.

-Installing/using this is consequently outside of the scope of the Deezer EULA, and I am not responsible for your usage of this.
+Installing/using this is consequently probably outside of the scope of the Deezer EULA, and I am not responsible for your usage of this.

-I will try to talk to Deezer to ask them if I can upload this on Flathub, but even if they say yes (which is nearly impossible), this work is still unofficial.
+I tried to talk to Deezer to ask them if I am authorized to upload this on Flathub, but when they answer, even if they say yes, this work is still unofficial.